HiFaraz/node-playbook/README.md

 ### Problem / Context
 You waste time by:

-* researching basic aspects of Node.js development, and
+* discovering/researching basic aspects of Node.js development, and
 * choosing from amongst several tool options that do the same job

 ### Recommended solution